 Venice has some attractions and sights to offer.
-If you ask or look, you will only find the usual things that are part of the tourist traps, ok, some may be there, but it is rather unusual and fun!
+If you ask or look, you will only find the usual things in the tourist traps.
+OK, some may be there, but it is rather unusual and fun!

 The first few may be more traditional, but you shouldn’t miss them, especially if your trip is short.
 Do them first and consider doing them as part of the activities that involve skip-the-line entrance to save time.
 You’ll skip long lines and have more time to explore!